 The second piece of the puzzle is their prices, especially for people who own a small business or freelance.
 While some tax sites have prices of up to $90 for this kind of tax return, TaxSlayer charges just $47!

-TaxSlayer is the best tax software for: People who have complicated tax situations and are looking to save some money.
-If your budget is tight, check out TaxSlayer for professional help with your 2022/2023 taxes.
+TaxSlayer is the best tax software for People who have complicated tax situations and are looking to save some money.
+Check out TaxSlayer for professional help with your 2023 taxes if your budget is tight.